Infineon/anycloud-ota/README.md

 #### 1.1 Get the OTA Update Image Directly

 This is the only flow that was available in the initial public release.
 It is still supported in this release.
-Note that there are some API changes that require modification of the network parameters.

 This is the simplest means of getting an OTA update image.